puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 - Keep puppet infrastructure working but disable it
 - Migrate the puppet-modules to ansible-roles step by step.

 You DON'T have to have ALL content ready from start (it is probably not realistic)

 <!-- .slide: class="master-content" > -->

 ***
 ## Ansible Content:

-- Use `name` in all your tasks!
-Be specific enough...
+Use `name` in all your tasks!
+- Explain _why_ you are doing something instead of _what_ you are doing.

-- Booleans:
+Booleans:

-  Use `true` / `false` (yaml 1.2 supports only this)
+- Use `true` / `false` (yaml 1.2 supports only this)

+Handlers:
-- Handlers: use `listen`
+- Use `listen`

 <!-- .slide: class="master-content" > -->

 ***
 ## Ansible Content:
 Roles:
-- Prefix all variables of a role with its role-name (possible exception: base role)
+- Prefix all variables of a role with its role name (possible exception: `base` role)
-- Put all used variables in your defaults-folder , even if not yet defined
+- Put all used variables in your `defaults` folder , even if not yet defined
-- Use `ansible.builtin.meta: flush_handler` at the end of a role to be sure all role-related stuff is run even if a later applied role fails.
+- Use `ansible.builtin.meta: flush_handler` at the end of a role to be sure all role-related stuff is run even if a subsequent role fails.
-- when many `ansible.builtin.import_tasks`: prefix name with filename
+- When using many `ansible.builtin.import_tasks`: prefix name with filename

 <!-- .slide: class="master-content" > -->